The Path to a better future is right in front of you

 Boston, MA 02115

-PhD in Mathematics, MS in Mathematics, MS in Industrial and Applied Mathematics, MS in Operations Research
+MS in Mathematics, MS in Industrial and Applied Mathematics, MS in Operations Research, PhD in Mathematics

 The Department of Mathematics at Northeastern University consists of internationally renowned researchers in both pure and applied fields of mathematics.
 The department is a contributing member of the Mathematical Science Research Institute in Berkeley, California.
 Graduates of the program have gained prestigious positions in both industry and academia.
 The department offers 3 master of science (MS) degrees (two in applied mathematics), and a doctoral program.